couchbaselabs/docs-ng/content/sync-gateway/sg-9000-release-notes.markdown

 	Issues: [197](https://github.com/couchbase/sync_gateway/issues/197)

 * Authentication
-	* If your Persona login fails with a 405, make sure you have set the personaOrigin URL on the command line or in the config file.
+	* If your Persona login fails with a 405, make sure you have set the personaOrigin URL on the command line or in the configuration file.

 	Issues: [71](https://github.com/couchbase/sync_gateway/issues/71)